 Submission of all information into the News-Brief needs to be coordinated with our Parent Communication Coordinator, Mrs. Marybeth McCann.
 All submissions for the News-Brief must be approved by the principal.
-The deadline for newsletter submissions is every Thursday at 9:00am for the following week's newsletter.
-Information submitted after Friday at 9am WILL NOT BE PLACED in Monday's newsletter (unless authorized by the Editor) - it will be published in the following week's News-Brief.

-Weekend sports information/game results will be available on the CKRS website or placed in the following week's newsletter.
+The deadline for newsletter submissions is every Friday by noon for the following week's newsletter.
+Information submitted after Friday MAY NOT BE PLACED in the following week's newsletter and it will be posted at the convenience of the webmaster.Weekend sports information/game results will be available on the CKRS website or placed in the following week's newsletter.
 Please send all submissions to Mrs. McCann